ARTWORK DETAILS

 FURTHER DETAILS

-The Unidentified Living Object (ULO) Series includes sculptural photographic works which explore themes of identity, context, and commoditisation through the curation of anonymous 19th century photographs.
-These early works also explore the potential for both copyright and copywrong in the re-evaluation and recontextualisation of historical and personal objects.
+The Unidentified Living Object (ULO) Series includes sculptural photographic works which explored themes of identity and context through the curation, commoditisation and gamification of anonymous 19th century photographs.
+Antique photographs of anonymous sitters were purchased and recorded before being recontextualised, commodified and turned into objects of gamification, altering the contemporary appraisal of their age, provenance, personal and social value, and revealing the potential for both copyright and copywrong in the recontextualisation of historical and personal objects.

 ULO Rotary is an antique one arm bandit with mid 19th century American tintype ULOs (ferrotypes or direct positive photographs printed on metal|).
-The machine is fully functional and interactive, and rotates and rewards viewers when the duplicated photographs align.
+The machine is fully functional and interactive.
+It lights up, rotates, and like all works of gamification, rewards viewers for delivering patterns which meet the predetermined rules of the machine.

 EXHIBITIONS